-- An integrated report includes the following eight 4.1 Content Elements, answering the question posed below for each:

 - A Organizational overview and external environment

 - B Governance

 - C Business model

 - D Risks and opportunities

 - E Strategy and resource allocation

 - F Performance

 - G Outlook

-- H Basis of preparation and presentation and in doing so, takes account of:
+- H Basis of preparation and presentation

-- General reporting guidance

 - 4.2 The Content Elements are fundamentally linked to each other and are not mutually exclusive.
 The order of the Content Elements as listed here is not the only way they could be sequenced; accordingly, the Content Elements are not intended to serve as a standard structure for an integrated report with information about them appearing in a set sequence or as isolated, standalone sections.
-Rather, information in an integrated report is presented in a way that makes the connections between the Content Elements apparent (see Section 3B).
+Rather, information in an integrated report is presented in a way that makes the connections between the Content Elements apparent.
+(See Section 3B.)

-- The content of an organization's integrated 4.3 report will depend on the individual circumstances of the organization.
+- 4.3 The content of an organization's integrated report will depend on the individual circumstances of the organization.
 The Content Elements are therefore stated in the form of questions rather than as checklists of specific disclosures.
 Accordingly, judgement needs to be exercised in applying the Guiding Principles to determine what information is reported, as well as how it is reported, as discussed below.